Lucasplaygaemes/a2/index.md

 - **Modal Editing:** Efficiently edit text with Normal, Insert, and Visual modes.
 - **Workspaces & Splits:** Organize your work across multiple workspaces, each with its own layout of split windows.
 - **Command Palette:** A fuzzy-searchable command palette (`Alt+t`) for easy access to all editor commands.
-- **File Explorer:** A built-in file explorer (`:explorer`) to navigate your project's directory structure.
+- **File Explorer:** A built-in file explorer (`:explorer`) to navigate and manage files with copy, paste, cut, and delete operations.
+Now with expanded file-type icons!
-- **LSP Support:** Language Server Protocol integration for real-time diagnostics, code completion, and go-to-definition.
+- **LSP Support:** Language Server Protocol integration for real-time diagnostics, and project-aware code completion.
+- **Combined Autocompletion:** Pressing `Tab` provides a unified list of suggestions from both the LSP and local words in the buffer.
 - **Macros:** Record and play back sequences of commands to automate repetitive tasks.
 - **Advanced Search & Replace:** A powerful `:s` command to perform targeted text substitutions.